purijatin/njexl_wiki/01-Language-Features.md

 ## Blocks
 Like eternal rule "{ inside }" is a block.
 Space and tabs are bad idea to indent anything.
 That would destroy compression if need be.
 I do not want it.
 Note that Blocks does not - and I repeat - does not nest variables - does not take them in or out of scope.
 That is currently a flaw in the design - which we may or may to fix later.
+Thus,

-Thus, { i = 0  {  j = 1 }  out:println(i+j) } works.
+    (njexl){ i = 0 ; {  j = 1 }  out:println(i+j) } // works.
+    1
+    =>null

+as one would have expected.

 ## Loops
 goto is not there.
 I am sorry for that.
 I love goto, but EwDijkstra did not.
 I do not know why.